brookchuang1111/brookchuang1111.github.io/_posts/2024-07-18-beware-of-bandits.md

 ---
 ## Beware of Bandits!
 Stochastic Bandits and Their Assumptions

-(Edit 4/10/25: This was my first post and honestly is pretty shit, but I'm attached so I can't archive it.)
+(Edit 4/10/25: This is an old post and honestly is pretty shit, but I'm attached so I can't archive it.)

 The research I'm currently doing under UCLA's math department heavily revolves around stochastic bandits and related algorithms.